Charlotte Anderson: Career

-Anderson returned to Australia in 1953 to continue her research, taking up a position as senior research at Melbourne's Royal Children's Hospital.
+Anderson returned to Australia in 1953 to continue her research, taking up a position as a senior researcher at Melbourne's Royal Children's Hospital.
 While there she started Australia's first cystic fibrosis clinic.
 She led a team of researchers who worked on intestinal malabsorption in children.

 In 1958 she developed a test that accurately diagnosis of cystic fibrosis, and a technique for biopsying the small intestines of children.